-Each month the International Dark-Sky Association features an IDA Advocate from the worldwide network of volunteers who are working to protect the night in a feature called ‘Monthly Star.’
-This month we’re highlighting the work of Rayan Khan from Pakistan with a Q&A.
+Each month DarkSky International features a DarkSky Advocate from the worldwide network of volunteers who are working to protect the night.
+This month we’re highlighting the work of Rayan Khan from Pakistan.

 Q: What got you interested in protecting dark skies?
 How long have you been advocating for dark sky conservation?